OpenCollarTeam/OpenCollar/README.md

 If you're like me, Phoenix will import the scripts just fine, but choke on the notecards.
 So you might have to do those manually.

-There's one more step.
 All of the scripts you just imported are probably compiled for the LSL2 runtime rather than Mono.
 So select the object you just imported, and do `Tools -> Recompile Scripts in Selection -> Mono`.

+#### Other Items

+Last of all, don't forget that you still need to load the animations/textures/objects/etc in order to have a functioning updater!
+You'll have to pull those from an existing collar or another copy of the updater inworld.

 ### From SL to Disk